hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 peer chaincode query -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"VerifyAssetProperties","Args":["'$ASSET_ID'"]}' --transient "{\"asset_properties\":\"$ASSET_PROPERTIES\"}"
 ```

 Run the following command to agree to buy asset1 for 100 dollars.
-As of now, Org2 will agree to a different price than Org2.
+As of now, Org2 will agree to a different price than Org1.
 Don't worry, the two organizations will agree to the same price in a future step.
-However, we we can use this temporary disagreement as a test of what happens if the buyer and the seller agree to a different price.
+However, we can use this temporary disagreement as a test of what happens if the buyer and the seller agree to a different price.
 Org2 needs to use the same `trade_id` as Org1.

 ```
 export ASSET_PRICE=$(echo -n "{\"asset_no\":\"asset1\",\"trade_id\":\"109f4b3c50d7b0df729d299bc6f8e9ef9066971f\",\"price\":100}" | base64 | tr -d \\n)